The Joyful Almanac - April

 The Month That Smells Like Everything

-April doesn't knock.
 It just arrives, all blossom and birdsong and the smell of freshly cut grass so intoxicating you stop mid-sentence, close your eyes, and completely forget what you were saying.
 Which is fine.
 Whatever it was can wait.

 The word April comes from the Latin aperire — to open.
 And there it is: the whole month in a single etymology.
 Everything is opening.
 Buds.
 Windows.
 Hearts.
 The aperture of the year at its widest, letting the light flood in.

-If March was the turning of the key, April is the door swinging wide open, and flinging its hat in the air on the way through.
 This is a month with the energy of a frolicking adolescent.
 One minute brilliant, golden, full of promise.
 The next cantankerous, showery, and absolutely refusing to explain itself.
 You cannot plan April.
 You can only show up for it and try to keep pace.
+And it is worth keeping pace with.

 Because April is the month of symbols.
 Of signs.
-Of the world leaning in and saying: look, here, this - new life, everywhere, if you're paying attention.
+Of the world leaning in and saying: look, here, this, new life, everywhere, if you're paying attention.
 Eggs in nests.
 Lambs in fields.
 Spring hares boxing in the long grass at dusk, all wild legs and theatrical indignation.
-Frogspawn trembling in ponds - those wobbly, miraculous clusters that have been making children gasp since the beginning of time, and still do, because they should.
+Frogspawn trembling in ponds — those wobbly, miraculous clusters that have been making children gasp since the beginning of time, and still do, because they should.
 Primroses in sheltered banks like small dropped suns.
 Rhubarb pushing through the cold ground in candy-pink determination.

-And the blossom.
-Good grief, the blossom.
-Cherry first - extravagant, briefly perfect, briefly here.
+Cherry first, extravagant, briefly perfect, briefly here.
 Then crab apple: those soft sprays of pink and white that line the hedgerows and lanes like something from a watercolour you once saw and never forgot.
-Apple orchards in Somerset foaming with pale blossom while the bees - frenzied, brilliant, late to nothing - work the flowers with focused urgency.
+Apple orchards in Somerset foaming with pale blossom while the bees — frenzied, brilliant, late to nothing — work the flowers with focused urgency.

 The bluebells appear in the ancient woods like a breath finally let go.
-The first of the meadow grasses begin to flower, quietly, unremarkably, and yet: the first.
+The first of the meadow grasses begin to flower — quietly, unremarkably, and yet: the first.
 Always worth noticing, the first of things.

-And then there's the smell.
-Oh, the smell of mown grass.
-That first Saturday morning when someone, somewhere on your street, fires up the mower, and the whole neighbourhood stops.
+That first Saturday morning when someone, somewhere on your street, fires up the mower — and the whole neighbourhood stops.
 There's a compound released when grass is cut, cis-3-hexenal, which plants produce as a stress response.
 The rest of us call it the smell of summer beginning, of hopeful Saturdays, of every good thing that ever happened outdoors.
+It will stop you mid-task.
+It should.

 There is an old country saying: if it thunders on April Fool's Day, it brings good crops of corn and hay.
 Which tells you everything about the British relationship with weather.
 Not cursed.
 Not ruined.
 Just: useful.
 Hopeful, even at its noisiest.
-April is sensory overload.
-And I mean that entirely as a compliment.

 April Snapshot (dates worth a circle)